Henryk Reyman Municipal Stadium

 Stadion Miejski im.
 Henryka Reymana (Henryk Reyman Municipal Stadium) is a football-specific stadium in Kraków, Poland.
-It is currently used as home ground by Wisła Kraków football team playing in the Ekstraklasa.
+It is currently used as home ground by Wisła Kraków football team playing in the I liga matches.
 The address of the stadium is Kraków, ul.
 Reymonta 22.
 The stadium has a capacity of 33,326 spectators, who are all seated, and is fully roofed.
-Wisła Stadium is the fourth largest arena in Ekstraklasa.
-Stadium was originally built in 1953.
-From 2003 to 2011, the stadium was completely reconstructed with four new stands and a media pavilion being built.
+Wisła Stadium is the second largest arena in I liga.
+The stadium was originally built in 1953.
+From 2003 to 2011, the stadium was completely reconstructed with four new stands and a media pavilion.
 Reconstruction was finally completed in October 2011.

 Thanks to resolution passed by Kraków City council on 23 January 2008, the stadium is named after Wisła's legendary player Henryk Tomasz Reyman.

 Municipal Stadium in Kraków meets the criteria for UEFA Category 4.

 History

 Previous grounds of Wisła Kraków

 The current stadium is the third home of the Wisła Kraków.
 The first stadium was located about 500m away from the current location in the Oleandry area.
 It was built in 1914 and inaugurated on 16 April same year, with a 3–2 win over Czarni Lwów, but only one year later it burned down.
 That stadium was never finished and World War I left only rubble of the ground.
 In 1922 Wisła moved to a new stadium in the same area.
 This one survived World War II, but couldn't cope with the post-war popularity of football.
 Moreover, in 1946 Kraków was afflicted by a huge storm and stadium has been seriously damaged.